simioyin222/PROGRESS-PT2/README.md

 ### 1:015 PM CST done researrching will begin building again [https://github.com/simioyin222/Portfolio-](https://github.com/simioyin222/Portfolio-DRAFT-IGNORE)
 ### 2:57 pm cst worked through lunch updated portfolio and began drawing for capstone project will upload pictures once done
 ### 3:59 pm cst worked and finally decided on portfolio project framework https://github.com/simioyin222/Portfolio
+### 4:46 pm cst worked on capstone chjaning the direction of it decding on that, updating portfolio in url above check that progress, addiotlly fixing all project i want to showcase for better leanring of styling editing those as well